1. How can I save more water from what I used last year?

 6. Does the District offer rebates?
 How do I obtain one?

-The District does offer rebates.
-Check out the Water Conservation Rebates currently available.
+The District does offer rebates for various upgrades.
+Check out the Water Conservation Rebates page for availability.